 It is critically important for users not to forget or misplace the record of their private key.
 As Bitcoin is a disintermediated, peer-to-peer system, users do not have recourse to a third-party to help them to recover their lost public key, meaning they risk losing access to their funds forever.

-In our guide on how to use a Bitcoin wallet, we will look at the differences between these different wallets, their pros and cons and how to use them.
+between these different wallets, their pros and cons and how to use them.